lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 These values can be directly computed using DIFs given the desired speed standard, the desired operating frequency, and the actual line capacitance.
 These timing parameters are then fed directly to the I2C state machine to control the bus timing.

-A detailed description of the algorithm for determining these parameters--as well as a couple of concrete examples--are given in the [Programmers Guide section of this document.](#timing-parameter-tuning-algorithm)
+A detailed description of the algorithm for determining these parameters--as well as a couple of concrete examples--are given in the [Programmer's Guide](./programmers_guide.md#timing-parameter-tuning-algorithm).

 ### Timeout Control
 A malfunctioning (or otherwise very slow) target device can hold SCL low indefinitely, stalling the bus.